blkhanhlinh/blkhanhlinh/README.md

 🌸 Recently my projects are kid-related, while I am studying I find something nice to do for them.

-🤝 I'm looking to collaborate with **web developers and blockchain developers**.

 👀 Fun fact: I love Billie Eilish and I'm kinda weird.